-Doors open at 6:30 p.m., performances begin at 7:30 p.m., unless otherwise noted.
-Tickets for all shows are $10 per person, unless otherwise noted.
+Doors open at 6 p.m., performances begin at 7 p.m., unless otherwise noted.
+Tickets for most shows are $15 per person, unless otherwise noted.

 Please bring your favorite outdoor seating.
 We also allow picnics and BYOB.
-Our friends at Max’s Grille and Sportsbar will be selling food at all shows.
+Our friends at Max’s Grille and Sportsbar will be selling food at most shows.

-After Hours Big Band – After Hours Big Band is a 17 pc. swing orchestra playing anything from the traditional big band arrangements of Glenn Miller, Benny Goodman, and Les Brown to the modern era sounds of big band artists such as Maynard Ferguson and Brian Setzer, The After Hours Big Band covers it all.
-Sponsored by BB&T Bank
+After Hours Big Band is a 17 pc. swing orchestra playing anything from the traditional big band arrangements of Glenn Miller, Benny Goodman, and Les Brown to the modern era sounds of big band artists such as Maynard Ferguson and Brian Setzer, The After Hours Big Band covers it all.
+Generously sponsored by Raymond and Linda Enders.